rodriguezmanu/hapi-computer-simulator/README.md

 1. Fork the repo to your own github account
 2. When you have code ready for pull request or to be reviewed/contributed by peers:

-`git push origin BRANCH_NAME'
+`git push origin BRANCH_NAME`

-Then go to the main repository and create a pull request to the `staging' branch
+Then go to the main repository and create a pull request to the `staging` branch

 ## Deliverables we expect:
 * URL where the game can be accessed and played (use any platform of your preference: heroku.com, aws.amazon.com, etc)